 "A lie can travel halfway around the world while the truth is putting on its shoes." - Mark Twain

 The internet is flooded with memes that spread anti-Columbus propaganda.
-Beware of these memes and don't fall victim to them.
-The anti-Columbus crowd are silver tongued snakes when it comes to presenting their lies.
+Beware of these memes and don't fall victim to their lies.
+The anti-Columbus crowds are clever at distorting half truths to mislead you and defame Columbus.
 Here are some examples:

 LIE: Columbus Provided Native Sex Slaves to His Men